WePesa/solidity-abi/README.md

 # solidity-abi
-Syntax analyzer for Solidity returning a data structure summarizing its top-level variables and functions
+Syntax analyzer for Solidity capable of returning the contract-level type declarations as a Haskell data structure, as well as determining (as much as possible) the storage allocations for these declarations and returning them as Haskell or JSON.